kaali728/Battleship/README.md

 # ✨ Compiled version

 - go into the **binaries** folder
 - on windows: just double click the **battleship.exe** file.
-You need to have a jre (java runtime environment) folder there.
-You can create a shortcut and add it where you want.
+If there is an error then you need to have a jre (java runtime environment) folder there.After that You can create a shortcut from .exe file and add it where you want.
 Go to Program file > java > copy jre and pase into binaries.
 - all platforms: in the console write:
 ```shell script